StackStorm/st2docs/docs/source/datastore.rst

 The name of the user is figured out from the ``X-Auth-Token`` or ``St2-Api-Key`` header passed with the API call.
 Basically, from the API call authentication credentials, we figure out the user and assign this variable to that particular user.
-To get the key back, use
+To get the key back, use:

 ::

     st2 key get date_cmd --scope=user

-Remember, if you want a variable ``date_cmd`` as a system variable, you can use
+Remember, if you want a variable ``date_cmd`` as a system variable, you can use:

 ::

     st2 key set date_cmd "date +%s" --scope=system

-or simply
+or simply:

 ::